TheExGenesis/TheExGeneisis/vault.md

 ##### Books:

 * [Superintelligence](https://www.amazon.com/Superintelligence-Dangers-Strategies-Nick-Bostrom/dp/1501227742) (Bostrom)  — On problems we might face when we eventually develop general AI.
+* [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095) (Harari) — A very famous meme, still a beautiful overview/digest of human history.
+It helps in building a "frame" to fill with your own independent study of history.
 * [The Dictator’s Handbook](https://www.amazon.com/Dictators-Handbook-Behavior-Almost-Politics/dp/1610391845) (de Mesquita Bueno) — On dynamics of governance and maintaining power.
 * [The Elephant in the Brain ](https://www.amazon.com/Elephant-Brain-Hidden-Motives-Everyday/dp/0190495995)(Simler, Hanson) — A remarkable book on signalling and unconscious self-interested action.
 * [Algorithms to Live by](https://www.amazon.com/Algorithms-Live-Computer-Science-Decisions/dp/1627790365) (Christian, Griffiths) — I can stress enough how valuable this book is.
 As a computer scientist, I was already aware and applying several of the concepts here to my own life, but it was helpful to see it all laid out at once.
 Will do a post on this eventually.